zalando-stups/scala-typesafe-config-tokens/README.md

 resolvers += Resolver.jcenterRepo
 ```

-Currently built for Scala 2.11
+Currently built for Scala 2.11 and Scala 2.12

 ### Configuration